Services provided by our corporate lawyers

 Once the buyer has established what they think the target is worth the parties will then negotiate and agree heads of terms (i.e. the essence of the commercial deal).
 The heads are usually drafted by lawyers and then signed off by the parties.
 The heads will not be legally binding other than in certain areas such as around confidentiality and exclusivity.

-Once the heads are signed off then a much larger due diligence process on the target begins with the corporate lawyers acting for the buyer sending the sellers’ solicitors a legal due diligence questionnaire to be completed by the sellers.
+Once the heads are signed off, a much larger due diligence process on the target begins with the corporate lawyers acting for the buyer sending the sellers’ solicitors a legal due diligence questionnaire to be completed by the sellers.

 The purchaser’s lawyers will also draft a share purchase agreement and negotiate this with the sellers’ lawyers.
 The share purchase agreement will contain warranties given by the sellers around the state of the target company.

-The sellers will want to qualify some of the warranties, in other words they will want to flag issues with the target that mean the warranties they are being asked to provide aren’t exactly true.
+Subsequently, the sellers will want to qualify some of the warranties; in other words they will want to flag issues with the target.
+That means flagging that the warranties they are being asked to provide aren’t exactly true.
 For example, if a large claim is being brought against the target in the courts, the sellers will not be able to warrant that the target company is not involved in any litigation.
 Rather than amend the warranty, the usual practice is for the sellers’ lawyers to draft a disclosure letter setting out qualification to the warranties in the share purchase agreement.

 Other documents will need to be prepared as well such as stock transfer forms, minutes of board meetings, shareholder resolutions etc.